branticus94/Projects/README.md

 As you can see my secrets were removed:
 ![image](https://github.com/user-attachments/assets/d05a6cfd-d845-4348-a2eb-b245fe8b1a46)

-I re-made the Secrets directory and secret.txt file using ls to prove their existence on my local machine:
+I re-made the Secrets directory (with a supersecret.txt file inside) and secret.txt file using the "ls" command to prove their existence on my local machine:
 ```
 AlexHowland@Toms-MacBook-Pro-2 CFG-Assignments % mkdir Secrets
 AlexHowland@Toms-MacBook-Pro-2 CFG-Assignments % cd Secrets